tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

   step_dummy(all_nominal(), -all_outcomes())
 ```

-Here, we did something different: we used [dplyr selectors](https://tidymodels.github.io/recipes/reference/selections.html) to apply this recipe step to several variables, based on type.
-Nominal means that the variable is either a factor or a character.
-The second selector removes the outcome variable(s) from this recipe step, so effectively the last recipe step above translates to:
+Here, we did something different than before: instead of applying a step to an individual variable, we used [selectors](https://tidymodels.github.io/recipes/reference/selections.html) to apply this recipe step to several variables at once.

++ The first selector, `all_nominal()`, selects all variables that are either factors or characters.

++ The second selector, `-all_outcomes()` removes any outcome variables from this recipe step.

+With these two selectors together, our recipe step above translates to:

 > Create dummy variables for all of the factor or character columns _unless_ they are outcomes.

-At this stage in the recipe, this step selects columns `origin`, `dest`, and `carrier`.
-It also includes `date_dow` and `date_month`, two variables created by the earlier `step_date()`.
+At this stage in the recipe, this step selects the `origin`, `dest`, and `carrier` variables.
+It also includes two new variables, `date_dow` and `date_month`, that were created by the earlier `step_date()`.

-These selectors mean that you don't always have to apply recipe steps by naming individual variables.
-Since a recipe knows the _role_ of each column, they can also be selected using this information.
+More generally, the recipe selectors mean that you don't always have to apply steps to individual variables one at a time.
+Since a recipe knows the _variable type_ and _role_ of each column, they can also be selected (or dropped) using this information.

 We need one final step to add to our recipe.
 Since `carrier` and `dest` have some infrequently occurring values, it is possible that dummy variables might be created for values that don't exist in the training set.
 For example, there is one destination that is only in the test set: